vmuslin/fec/README.md

 The program dbloader.py creates a SQLite database and loads FEC datasets.

-Please note that currently the loader is very "dumb" and assumes that the database will be located at ../data/fec/FEC.db and the datasets are located at ../data/fec parent directory relative to the current working directory where the loader is run.
+Please note that currently a few things are hardcoded (in dbloader.py) file  that is to be run from command line with no parameters.
+Specifically,
+ - Location of the database is hardcoed at ../data/fec/FEC.db,
+ - Location of the datasets directory is hardcoded at ../data/fec.
+   - See the expected structure of the datasets directory below.

 Shell script run_sql.sh simplifies some of the queries (need m4 macro processor).
 Some sample queries are in the queries subdirectory.